 In Review and start replication, review the settings, then select Replicate to start the initial replication for the servers.

 You can update replication settings any time before replication starts, in Manage > Replicating machines.
 Settings can't be changed after replication starts.

 Contoso admins run a quick test failover, and then a full failover to migrate the VMs.

 Run a test failover

-In Migration goals > Servers > Azure Migrate: Server Migration, click Test migrated servers.
+In Migration goals > Servers > Azure Migrate: Server Migration, select Test migrated servers.

-Right-click the VM to test, and click Test migrate.
+Right-click the VM to test, then select Test migrate.